thunderk/spacetac/docs/style.md

 * First color is for neutral interface and ships
 * Second color is for AI
-* Third color is for story
+* Third color is for story / menu / options
 * Fourth color is for enemy

 http://paletton.com/#uid=63D0c0kcBwN43YM8AMYhnnWlyeQ